Got Chloramine In Your Water? We remove that.

 What Types of Industrial Uses Does It Have?

 Chloramines are also used in swimming pool disinfection and are responsible for the chlorine smell of swimming pools.
 As secondary disinfection, chloramines provide long-lasting disinfection to households.
 In the United States of America and different parts of the world, public water systems use chloramines instead of chlorine to meet disinfection byproduct requirements.

-Monochloramine is a good primary disinfectant compared to chlorine.
-The colorless liquid does an effective job at killing most of the potentially harmful microorganisms found in your drinking water.
+Monochloramine is a good primary disinfectant compared to chlorine in limited situations.
+The colorless liquid does an effective job of killing most of the potentially harmful microorganisms found in your drinking water.
 It is also an effective secondary disinfectant when used correctly.
 Monochloramine provides many advantages over chlorine as a secondary disinfectant.

-How Chloramine Affects Pipes And Rubber In A House?
+How Chloramine Affects Pipes And Rubber In A House

 The use of water additives can increase some plumbing issues in your home.
 Chloramines are found to cause leaks in pipes, especially in copper pipe systems.
 The use of water treatment such as chloramines can cause lead to leach from pipes in your house.